huntermonk/huntermonk.github.io/_posts/2018-6-4-growth-is-pain.md

 _The remainder of this essay is personal, so feel free to skip it.
 It is uncomfortably personal for me._

 A large period of pain for me was in the beginning of 2014.
-In a period of a few months, my parents divorced, my relationship ended due to my partner's infidelity, and my [business](http://www.m-spaces.com) was shut down (and as a result, my relationship with investors ended).
+In a period of a few months, my parents divorced, my relationship ended due to my partner's infidelity, my closest friend at the time was unavailable for emotional support, and my [business](http://www.m-spaces.com) was shut down (and as a result, my relationship with investors ended).
 It was very tough, but I truly believe I was stronger after it.
 Going through pain gives you a fearlessness, like "It doesn't matter what else happens because it won't be worse than that."

 I'm going through a similarly tough period now.
-In the past month, I ended my relationship due to irreconcilable differences, I let my personal spending balloon unsustainably, and I'm now living alone for the first time, which does make it a little harder.
+In the past month, I ended my relationship due to irreconcilable differences, I let my personal spending balloon unsustainably, I had my personal worst interview performance, and I'm now living alone for the first time, which does make it a little harder.
 Yesterday, I was eliminated on the first day of a televised business competition, which added to the frustration.
 [2]

 My hope is that this will result in another period of growth for me.